IreneSnitko/Arrays/README.md

 ## Arrays | tasks Solutions ##
 ***
-> `ArraysAlgorithms`-----> various algorithms for actions with array elements | Methods in this Class accept an array and return:
+> `ArraysAlgorithms`---> various algorithms for actions with array elements | Methods in this Class accept an array and return:

               - the array of odd index values